Updated:

 To address the applicant’s request and to enable even greater flexibility for not-for-profit organizations providing similar services, staff are considering the following changes to the Regional Centre Land Use By-Law:

-- Adding a Community Services Use definition that allows for premises owned or operated by not-for-profits to provide a range of health care, affordable housing, and/or social services on site, including accessory uses related to those services such as an office use, shelter use, shared housing use or personal service use;
+- Adding a Community Services Use definition that allows for premises owned or operated by not-for-profits to provide a range of health care, affordable housing, and/or social services on site, as well as accessory uses related to those services such as an office use, or personal service use;

-- Categorizing the Community Services Use as an Institutional Use and permitting it in the following zones: DD, DH, CEN-2, CEN-1, COR, HR-2, HR-1, INS, and H; and
+- Categorizing the Community Services Use as an Institutional Use and permitting it in the following zones: DD, DH, CEN-2, CEN-1, COR, HR-2, HR-1, and INS;

 - Not requiring minimum parking spaces for the Community Services Use to support the needs of these not-for-profit organizations.